 What Are Potential Jobs?

-Many people find it rather easy to come up with something that can be found in all 3 circles, but struggle to find the right job for it.
+Many people find it rather easy to come up with something that can be found in all 3 circles but struggle to find the right job for it.
 What exactly can you do with these skills?
 To give you inspirations, here are some of the most popular remote jobs:

-Even if you can’t see yourself doing these kind of jobs, you still have so many other options of creating a remote job.
+Even if you can’t see yourself doing these kinds of jobs, you still have so many other options of creating a remote job.
 It is important, that you think out of the box.
 Only because you have been a lawyer so far, doesn’t mean that you have to stay one forever if you don’t like your job.

 Maybe your hobby is gardening and you’ve been doing it for years now and have much experience with a certain type of plant.
-You could make money with that by writing an eBook with it, monetizing a blog (that’s more work than it sounds like!), or create an online course for other gardening enthusiasts.
+You could make money with that by writing an eBook with it, monetizing a blog (that’s more work than it sounds like!), or creating an online course for other gardening enthusiasts.